310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 {% endbubble %}

 {% bubble Keito %}
-(Huh… so that’s what happened, I get it now.
-I should've known that bribing some delinquents to do your bidding wouldn't go that well.)
+<th>(Huh… so that’s what happened, I get it now.
+I should've known that bribing some delinquents to do your bidding wouldn't go that well.)</th>

-(They changed the plan as they pleased, without ever giving thought to what was really intended… They’re beyond help— Actually, no, our plan was probably just too weak.)
+<th>(They changed the plan as they pleased, without ever giving thought to what was really intended… They’re beyond help— Actually, no, our plan was probably just too weak.)</th>

 …That must’ve been unfortunate for you.
 {% endbubble %}

+{% img /img/es/eventstory/crossroad/1_5.jpg %}

 {% bubble Chiaki mgn %}
 Yeah, they sneered and made fun of me… It was pretty rough…